Children's Aid: History

 In 1853, Children's Aid was founded by Yale College graduate and philanthropist, Charles Loring Brace, with financial support from New York businessmen and philanthropists, to ensure the physical and emotional well-being of children, and provide them with the support needed to become successful adults.
 Brace was appalled by the thousands of abandoned, abused, and orphaned children living in the slums and on the streets of New York at the time.
 The only options available to such children at the time were begging, prostitution, petty thievery, and gang membership, or commitment to jails, almshouses, and orphanages.

 Brace believed that institutional care stunted and destroyed children.
 His view was only work, education, and a strong family life could help them develop into self-reliant citizens.
 Brace knew that American pioneers could use help settling the American West, and arranged to send the orphaned children to them.
 This became known as the Orphan Train Movement.
 The children were encouraged to break completely with the past and would arrive in a town where community leaders assembled interested townspeople for inspection and selection.
+As the movement grew, CAS operated with support from a mix of public and private funding.
+By the late 19th century, around half of CAS's operations was funded by the government which justified its support by citing savings it gained compared to maintaining traditional orphanages.
+CAS's mixed financing model, while not uncommon among major child welfare institutions in New York at that time, gradually normalized extensive public financial support in the realm of private child welfare services.

 The program was controversial, as some abolitionists viewed it as a form of slavery, while pro-slavery advocates saw it part of the abolitionist movement, since the labor provided by the children made slaves unnecessary.
 Some Catholics deemed the program to be anti-Catholic, since a significant percentage of poor children in Manhattan were Irish Catholic, and would be raised outside of their faith once transported into the interior of the country.
 Growing concerns over the movement being a front for Protestant proselytizing among poor, immigrant, predominately Catholic children resulted in the Society narrowing its placements to exclusively Protestant white children by the 1890s.
 In response, the Archdiocese of New York also upgraded their own child-welfare programs, improving the parochial school system, building more Catholic orphanages, and creating a 114-acre (46-hectare) training center on farmland in the Bronx, which they called the Catholic Protectory.

-From 1854 to the last train in 1929, more than 200,000 children rode the "Orphan Train" to new lives.
+From 1854 to the last train in 1929, more than 250,000 children rode the "Orphan Train" to new lives.
 The Orphan Train Heritage Society maintains an archive of riders' stories.
 The National Orphan Train Museum in Concordia, Kansas maintains records and also houses a research facility.